mxstn/mxstn.github.io/_posts/2024-09-21-takens-normal-form.md

 ### remaining proof: $X_{t=1}$ does  the job

 We want to employ a Taylor expansion for $X_t$ valid for $t \in [0,1]$.
 First, note that the definition of $X_t$ is only missing the time derivative to be in the form of a Lie derivative.

-Now compute
+We have

 $$
 \begin{align*}